Lorenz Hackenholt

 Lorenz Hackenholt (26 June 1914 – missing 1945, declared legally dead as of 31 December 1945, but believed to have still been alive) was a member of the Schutzstaffel (SS) with the rank of Hauptscharführer (First Sergeant).
-During World War II Hackenholt built and operated the gas chamber at the Bełżec extermination camp in occupied Poland.
+During World War II Hackenholt built and operated the gas chamber at the Bełżec extermination camp in occupied Poland during Operation Reinhard.
 In so doing, he personally carried out the murder of hundreds of thousands of people.

-Hackenholt was deeply involved in the operation of death camps during the deadliest phase of the Holocaust in Poland, known as Operation Reinhard, as well as in other Nazi war crimes, including the murder of mental patients and the disabled in Action T4 programme of forced euthanasia.
+Hackenholt had earlier been part of the murder of mental patients and the disabled in Action T4 programme of forced euthanasia.

 Life

 Hackenholt's full name was Laurenzius Marie Hackenholt.
 He was born on 26 June 1914 in Gelsenkirchen/Ruhr.
 His father was Theodor Hackenholt and his mother was Elizabeth Wobriezek.
 He attended the local elementary school until he reached the age of 14.
 He then became an apprentice bricklayer.
-After he passed the trade examination he worked on various building sites.
+After he passed the trade examination, he worked on various building sites.

 Concentration camp guard

 In 1933, Hackenholt volunteered for the SS.
 After joining the SS he was sent to a training school on 1 January 1934.
 After that he volunteered for service in the army, where he was assigned to the 12th Engineers' Battalion.
-After two years military service he was discharged, and then joined the SS Death's Head troops.
+After two years of military service, he was discharged, and then joined the SS Death's Head troops.
 He was a skilled driver and mechanic and, beginning in March 1938, served at Sachsenhausen concentration camp in the motor pool.
 He also worked as a guard at Sachsenhausen.

 Action T4

 Aktion T4, the so-called "Euthanasia Program", lasted from early 1940 until the summer of 1941 when the gassings were stopped on Hitler's orders.
 In November 1939 Hackenholt was assigned to Action T4, when he was transferred to Berlin for 'special duty'.
 This special duty was under Viktor Brack.
 According to Werner Karl Dubois, another camp guard transferred to special duty with Hackenholt:

 There were six T4 killing facilities.
 Hackenholt served in all of them.
 He drove a bus with the SS staff from facility to facility.
 He also removed the bodies from the gas chambers and burned them.
-For a while Hackenholt was a driver for SS-Untersturmführer Dr. August Becker, the T4 chemist who was responsible for delivering bottled carbon monoxide gas from I.G.
-Farben manufacturing plants to the T4 gas chambers.
+For a while Hackenholt was a driver for SS-Untersturmführer Dr. August Becker, the T4 chemist who was responsible for delivering bottled carbon monoxide gas from IG Farben manufacturing plants to the T4 gas chambers.
 Hackenholt worked primarily in Grafeneck and Sonnenstein.